astroray/UElixir/README.md

 **Adds components dynamically is not supported.**

 As same as above, it is just for simplicity.
 To solve this, you need to write custom AddComponent method.
-And when a component added and it is NetworkComponent then adds the component to NetwokrEntity's component map.
+And when a component added and it is NetworkComponent then adds the component to NetworkEntity's component map.

-**Entities having local authority will not recieve states from the server.**
+**Entities having local authority will not receive states from the server.**

 Needs to add some logic to force update local entities.